fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-addition-guide.md

 ## Test your page
 - Remember there is a short lag between when you commit your file and when those changes appear on the actual webpage.
 - Test your page by going to https://USERNAME.github.io/metahistory (you bookmarked it, right?) and navigate to the page you edited.
 - If your page is not showing up in the table of contents, check the `toc-section` field.
-You can still get to your essay at: https://USERNAME.github.io/metahistory/essays/FOLDER/FILENAME, where FOLDER is the folder in which you created a new file, and FILENAME is the name of the file you edited.
+You can still get to your essay at: https://USERNAME.github.io/metahistory/essays/FOLDER/FILENAME, where FOLDER is the folder in which you created a new file, and FILENAME is the name of the file you created.
 - **You need to have your essay publicly accessible to participate in the peer review process!**